 Imposing the sanctions required by H.R.
-598 would increase administrative costs of the Department of State and the Department of the Treasury.
-On the basis of the costs to implement similar legislation, CBO estimates that administering the specified sanctions and providing the required reports would cost less than \$500,000 each year and would total \$2 million over the 2019-2024 period.
+3206 would increase administrative costs of the Department of State and the Department of the Treasury.
+On the basis of the costs to implement similar legislation, CBO estimates that administering the specified sanctions would cost less than \$500,000 over the 2019-2024 period.
 That spending would be subject to the availability of appropriated funds.